 Your arms should be able to rest on the armrest, with your forearms extending toward your desk at a 90-degree angle from your body, where your fingers will find your keyboard.

-Your monitor should be placed at eye level, so you neither have to bend forward and down to see the screen nor crane your neck up to see it.
-If you have a chair that allows you to sit like that, then it fits you like a glove.
+Your monitor should be placed at eye level, so you neither have to bend forward and down to see the screen nor crane your neck to see it.
+If you have a chair that allows you to sit like that, it fits you like a glove.
 Don’t accept anything less.

 How To Find The Right Ergonomic ChairFeatures And Adjustability